At first, the world of ice hockey can be overwhelming for mothers entering it.

 - Pair of skates

-- Stick (with a curve that fits the way they shoot)
+- Stick (with a curve that fits the way they shoot) - find best options for youth or best options for junior

-- A helmet (with face mask)
+- A helmet (with face mask) - find the best options

 - Gloves - check out my article to find the best options